ouhibyann/Service-Oriented-Architecture/README.md

 # Curl API with Postman

-Packages will be provided upon request - external - with the project to test the all the services via Postman.
+Package sare provided in .JSON format with the project to test the all the services via Postman.
 **Warning !!!** The provided requests are written with my own docker deamon IP address (192.168.99.100), you should replace it with your own IP address.

 # Running Tests